Agent-Titans/NASSCOM-Hackathon-Agentic-AI-/README.md

 # NASSCOM-Hackathon-Agentic-AI-
+Note: Please read Tracking/Simplified_project_structure for a more simplified in-depth project doc

-The repository will contain all files and entity diagrams of IT ticketing Agentic AI system
+The repository will contain all files and entity diagrams of the IT ticketing Agentic AI system
 # Intelligent Multi-Agent System for IT Ticket Routing and Automated Resolution

-Please Read Tracking/Simplified_project_structure for more simplified project doc

 Team: Agent Titans | NASSCOM Agentic AI Hackathon 2026